Must-Read Books About Screen Time, Social Media, and the Mental Health of Kids and Teens

 Kids need to have an arsenal of coping mechanisms, a tolerance for boredom, and an attractive life off of screens.
 Kids will want to get off of social media if they have a fun alternative and a way to connect in-real-life with parents and friends!
 Family connection is a major way to insulate kids from suicide and dark thoughts.

-Tessa went through each of her 6 solutions on our The Screen Less Play More Podcast, which you can listen to here:
+Tessa went through each of her 6 solutions on The Screen Less Play More Podcast, which you can listen to here:

-How To Break Up With Your Phone by Catherine Price
+How To Break Up With Your Phone

 Excellent how-to book on reducing screen time